 It’s become clear that many household cleaners contain toxic chemicals.

-These are bad for human health, but are often even more dangerous for dogs and other pets.
+These are bad for us pet owners, but are often even more dangerous for our dogs and other pets.
 Smaller animals tend to have a higher respiratory rate, so they breathe in more toxic fumes in comparison to their body size.
 Dogs and cats also lick their paws, so are likely to consume residue left on the floor.

-Of course, pet stain eliminators are specifically designed for cleaning animal accidents – so they shouldn’t be toxic.
+Of course, pet stain removers are specifically designed for cleaning animal accidents – so they shouldn’t be toxic.
 Don’t assume a product is safe though; always check the label.

 Speaking of labels, remember to follow the instructions carefully.
-This isn’t just for your pet’s safety – many cleaners are less effective if used incorrectly.
+This isn’t just for your pet’s safety – many cleaners are less effective at removing stains and odors if used incorrectly.

 While pet stain and odor removers shouldn’t be toxic, it’s important to know which chemicals could be dangerous for your pet.
 Here are some of the most toxic chemicals for pets that are commonly found in home cleaners: